SixArm/sixarm_unix_shell_scripts/README.md

  * `flac-to-ogg`: Convert sound files from FLAC format to Ogg format.
  * `gs-combine-pdf`: Ghostscript: combine multiple PDFs into one readable, searchable, PDF
  * `mount-iso`: Mount a .iso file.

+### fonts

+  * `font-file-to-family`: Parse a font file to the preferred family string.
+  * `font-file-to-full-name`: Parse a font file to the full name string.

 ### sysadmin